Oxytocinfr/TechWithShreban/README.md

 - 👋 Hi, I’m Shreban
 - 👀 I’m interested in Tech
 - 🌱 I’m currently Studying Diploma in Computer Science
-- 💞️ I’m looking to collaborate on instagram (ig_shreban)
+- 💞️ I’m looking to collaborate on instagram (shrebantech)
 - 📫 You can also mail me on shreban17@gmail.com

 <!---